akaugustkropyva/Best-README-Template/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+This guide will help you set up the project and run it locally.
+Follow the steps below to get started.

 ### Prerequisites